Effects of Adoption on Child Development - Child Abuse Prevention, Treatment & Welfare Services | Children's Bureau

 • Allow them to create a space that expresses their individuality.

-• Make meals that they would enjoy.
+• Prepare meals that they would enjoy.

 Welcoming Your Child Home